 About the degree programme

-Our six-year Bachelor of Medicine and Surgery (MBChB) degree equips you with the knowledge, understanding and skills you need to become a Foundation Year 1 doctor.
+Our six-year Bachelor of Medicine and Surgery (MBChB) degree programme equips you with the knowledge, understanding and skills you need to become a Foundation Year 1 doctor.

 Medicine at Edinburgh offers a modern, innovative curriculum designed to prepare you for contemporary medical practice.
 Our aim is for you to graduate as a competent, ethical and reflective doctor, with the care of patients as your first concern.